Design Principles | Task 1 : Exploration

 We see simple, balanced shapes rather than complex ones.

-This makes it easier to understand how different parts belong together and makes the overall image clearer.
+All these make it easier to understand how different parts belong together and make the overall image clearer.

 2. Contrast